Province of North Carolina

-The Province of North Carolina, originally known as the Albemarle Settlements, was a proprietary colony and later royal colony of Great Britain that existed in North America from 1712 to 1776.^{(p.
+The Province of North Carolina, originally known as the Albemarle Settlements, was a proprietary colony and later crown colony of Great Britain that existed in North America from 1712 to 1776.^{(p.
 80)} It was one of the five Southern colonies and one of the thirteen American colonies.
-The monarch of Great Britain was represented by the Governor of North Carolina, until the colonies declared independence on July 4, 1776.
+The monarch of Great Britain was represented by the Governor of North Carolina, until the American colonies declared independence on July 4, 1776.

 Etymology

 "Carolina" is taken from the Latin word for "Charles" (Carolus), honoring King Charles I, and was first named in the 1663 Royal Charter granting to Edward, Earl of Clarendon; George, Duke of Albemarle; William, Lord Craven; John, Lord Berkeley; Anthony, Lord Ashley; Sir George Carteret, Sir William Berkeley, and Sir John Colleton the right to settle lands in the present-day U.S. states of North Carolina, Tennessee, South Carolina, Georgia, Alabama, Mississippi, and Florida.